bob123456678/TrainControl/Readme.md

 ## Changelog

 * v1.10.11 [Beta]
+    - New graph nodes are now created near the cursor, instead of at 0,0
     - When adding or editing locomotives on the graph, the locomotive list is now automatically focused for easier selection.

 * v1.10.10 [10/9/23]